Lishenga/raspberry-pi-sensor-sds011/README.md

 # Introduction

 The SDS011 module's operational features, including its PM2.5/PM10 sensing features, **greatly surpass those of most other such modules available via the web**.
 In addition to a standard **duty cycle and firmware / sensor id readouts**, these features include a useful **sleep mode**.
-The Python code described below controls the sensor, developed by Nova Fitness Co., Ltd http://inovafitness.com/en/, for measurement of air particles <=10µm (PM10) and <=2.5µm (PM2.5).
+The Python3 code described below controls the sensor, developed by Nova Fitness Co., Ltd http://inovafitness.com/en/, for measurement of air particles <=10µm (PM10) and <=2.5µm (PM2.5).
 # Goal
 The code I found available on the web offers only very limited functionality.
 In most cases, it solely implements permanent measuring, using the sensor's "no dutycycle" mode (the factory default).
 But **the sensor offers much more than this one mode**.
 It actually features two working modes, along with a "going to sleep" mode, **dutycycles ranging from 1 to about 30 minutes** and several other capabilities.
 So I decided to put together a python library that would make fuller use of the sensor's capabilities.
 In addition, my project would